United States Proof Set

 The United States Mint Proof Set, commonly known as the Proof Set in the United States, is a set of proof coins sold by the United States Mint.
-The proof set is popular with coin collectors as it is an affordable way to collect examples of United States coinage in proof condition.
+The proof set is popular with coin collectors as it is a way to collect examples of United States coinage in proof condition.

-Standard proof sets (1936–present)
+Standard proof sets (since 1936)

 Pre-war proof sets (1936–1942)

 In 1936, the US Mint produced proof coinage for collectors for the first time since 1916, when the mint had shut down proof production due to lack of interest from collectors.
 Like previous proof coinage, the new coins could be bought individually, but unlike previous coins, they were also offered as a set.
 Proof cents and nickels produced in early 1936 had a satin finish, which was unpopular with collectors as it closely resembled the standard circulation strike finish.
-Therefore, later 1936 pennies and nickels featured the mirror-like "brilliant" finish used on the other coins of the set.
+Therefore, later 1936 cents and nickels featured the mirror-like "brilliant" finish used on the other coins of the set.

 Halfway through 1942, following the outbreak of World War II, the composition of the nickel temporarily changed from cupronickel to 35% silver.
 Only the cupronickel version was included in the 1942 proof set, but a proof silver nickel (identified by the P mint mark on the reverse) was sold separately later that year.
 Later that year proof coinage was discontinued as the Mint was busy striking millions of medals for military awards.